newswangerd/collection_demo/collection_demo/README.md

+# How to use this Demo

+1. Install the latest version of mazer: `pip install mazer`.
+2. Install or upgrade to Ansible 2.8+
+3. Download this collection from galaxy: `mazer install newswangerd.collection_demo`
+4. Execute the `real_facts` module using `ansible localhost -m newswangerd.collection_demo.real_facts`

+To see a recorded demo using this collection [check out this video here](https://www.youtube.com/watch?v=d792W44I5KM).

 # What is a collection?

-To see a demo using this collection [check out this video here](https://www.youtube.com/watch?v=d792W44I5KM).

 A collection is a distribution format for delivering all types of Ansible Content.